mrlunchbox777/advent-of-code-2025/days/day11/README.md

 3. The AI understood the problem for part 2 and modified the solution appropriately.
 4. The solution for part 2 was too slow for the puzzle input.
 I informed the AI of this and that it needed to handle up to 600 nodes with up to 30 connections each, and asked it to optimize the solution.
 5. The AI did some optimization, but just gave up after focusing on depth limiting.
 I'm going to ask it again and to consider some of the optimizations it made in day 10.
+6. It was still too slow and gave up again.
+I think using the day10 optimizations is the wrong approach.
+I think it should use DFS with memorization and find dead branches before trying to explore them.

 TODO: add more details after I finish the puzzle.